Sarah Anderson • Janine Bajus • Anne Berk

 Catherine Lowe is known for her original and unique construction techniques and her pairing of luxury fiber with elegant design.
 She has developed an approach to hand-knitting that rethinks the traditional technical and design vocabularies of the hand-knitter and translates the distinctive elements of haute couture dressmaking into refined techniques.
 Her designs have appeared in Vogue Knitting and in Interweave Knits.
 Her articles on couture knitting technique have been featured in Vogue Knitting, and she has been profiled in Interweave Knits, Knitting Lessons by Lela Nargi, and in KnitKnit: Profiles + Projects from Knitting’s New Wave by Sabrina Gschwandtner.
 See all that Catherine has to offer at catherine-lowe.com.

-Stephanie Pearl-McPhee is a writer, mother, blogger, knitting humorist, and philosopher and the author of seven funny books about knitting, one of which spent a glorious week at the very bottom of the New York Times bestseller’s list.
+Stephanie Pearl-McPhee is a writer, mother, blogger, knitting humorist, and philosopher and the author of “too many to count” funny books about knitting, one of which spent a glorious week on the New York Times bestseller’s list.
 The real mystery is how Stephanie manages to knit, spin and weave when she is writing so many books.
-Stephanie has knitters around the world laughing out loud and reveals the real truth about obsessive love of knitting and its culture.
+Stephanie has knitters around the world laughing out loud and reveals the real truth about the obsessive love of knitting and its culture.
 Along the way, she imparts her unique perspective that clears up many a knitting mystery and shines light onto some of life’s secrets.
-Most of all it is important to have fun and in Stephanie’s world there are no mistakes only opportunities to knit more.
+Most of all it is important to have fun and in Stephanie’s world, there are no mistakes only opportunities to knit more.
 After all, “Knitting is not defusing a bomb!”
-Stephanie lives in Toronto, Canada and is co-founder of Sock Summit, the world’s only full-scale conference for sock knitters.
-She has dedicated herself to support Doctors without Borders enlisting knitters worldwide into Tricoteuses Sans Frontières/Knitters without Borders.
+Stephanie lives in Toronto, Canada and has dedicated herself to support Doctors without Borders enlisting knitters worldwide into Tricoteuses Sans Frontières/Knitters without Borders.
 Together they have donated more than 1 million dollars to Médecins Sans Frontières/Doctors without Borders.
 She keeps the blog yarnharlot.ca in her inestimable spare time.

-Gayle Roehm is a former management consultant who now devotes herself to fiber arts, especially knitting.
-She has been teaching these topics around the country for knitting events, guilds and yarn shops.
+Gayle Roehm is a former management consultant who now devotes herself to knitting and other fiber arts.
+She is the translator of the Japanese Knitting Stitch Bible, Japanese Knitting, and two more upcoming books.
+Gayle teaches nationally for knitting events, guilds and yarn shops.
 Her designs have been featured in Knitter’s, Interweave Knits, A Gathering of Lace, and other publications.
-She also sells her work through a local fiber arts gallery.
 Gayle has traveled throughout the world, lived in Japan, speaks Japanese and has knitted with Japanese designs for many years.
-She published an article about Japanese patterns in Knitter’s magazine in 1997, she prepared the Japanese section for Knitting Languages, and for several years she translated patterns for Dancing Fibers (now Sunrise Yarns/Diakeito).
-She lives in Maryland, when not indulging in wanderlust.
+She published the first information in English about Japanese patterns in 1997, she prepared the Japanese section for the book Knitting Languages and she has translated patterns for Diakeito Yarns/Sunrise fibers.

 Jean Wong is a NAC certified knitting instructor trained by the rigorous Japanese Nihon Vogue Knitting Association.
 The certification took four years and allows the certificate holder the privilege to teach others to become instructors.
 Her wealth of experience includes over 20 years of teaching, and her patient ways are an encouragement to any knitter.
-Have you ever seen a pattern that you really liked, but either couldn’t find the yarn the pattern called for or wanted to use a different type of yarn with a different gauge and didn’t know how to make the adjustment?
-With Jean’s courses, you can now break free and use yarns of your choice.
-Jean’s Nihon Vogue course offers techniques that also produce a professional finished look.
-Her step-by-step instruction will enable both beginner and master knitters to customize projects to fit.
-Currently in Vancouver, Canada Jean teaches 4 levels of instruction courses of varying degrees of difficulty along with a number of year-round certificate courses that, upon graduation, will equip you to teach these techniques.
+Have you ever seen a pattern that you really liked, but either couldn’t find the yarn the pattern called for or wanted to use a different type of yarn with a different gauge or wanted to make adjustments to the size or style?
+With Jean’s courses, you can now break free and use yarns of your choice and draft your own patterns to fit custom measurements.
+Jean’s Nihon Vogue courses offer techniques that also produce a professional finished look.
+Her step-by-step instruction will enable both advanced beginners and master knitters to draft patterns for custom projects that fit.
+Living in Vancouver, Canada, Jean teaches 4 levels of instruction courses in both Vancouver and Seattle.
 Jean has a DVD, Knitting with Jean: Professional Finishing Techniques, and more information is available on her website knittingwithjean.com.